Aqeel Khan

 Aqeel Khan (born 30 January 1980, in Karachi) is a Pakistani tennis player.
-He is the current Pakistani number one and National Champion.
 His favourite surface is Grass.
 He is coached by Pakistani tennis coach Jamil Khan, who is his father.
 Aqeel Khan is sponsored by Jaffer Brothers (Jaffer Group of Companies).

 Career

 His career highlights include helping the Pakistan Davis Cup team defeat favourites, New Zealand, in the Davis Cup, by beating Simon Rea, 7–6(5), 2–6, 3–6, 6–3, 6–2 in the fifth rubber; and reaching the Davis Cup World Group play-offs against Chile in Santiago.

 Despite the potential to move further up the rankings, opportunities have been limited due to a lack of funds, and not enough ITF tournaments being played in Pakistan.
 It means he has to travel to India to play matches.

 Aqeel Khan was involved in the longest-known Davis Cup tiebreak to date when losing to Korea's Kim Young-jun in the 2003 Asia/Oceania Group I Relegation play-off 7–6, 4–6, 6–3, 7–6, with the first set tiebreak lasting 36 points.
 He also holds the record for playing the most ties for Pakistan in the Davis Cup, and has the best doubles partnership, with Aisam-ul-Haq Qureshi, for Pakistan.

 His younger brother is Jalil Khan, the Pakistan number 3 and Davis Cupper.
 He also has another youth tennis playing brother called Yasir Khan.

 Aqeel Khan began playing tennis at the age of 9, whilst attending school in Karachi to avoid doing duties as a ball boy.
 He began playing junior tennis in 1993 at the Pakistan International Junior Championships.

 He turned pro in 1998 and played his first Davis Cup match in Islamabad, Pakistan, beating Sanjeev Tikaram of Pacific Oceania, 6–1, 6–3.

 In 2002, at the Asian Games, he reached the second round in the singles, doubles and team events.
 In 2004, he made it to the final of the ITF India 1 Satellite Masters tournament in Gurgaon.
 He then went on to win two of the three legs of the ITF Satellite Championship in Pakistan, and finished off by winning the Pakistan Satellite Masters in Karachi.
 He won a singles Futures tournament in Hyderabad, India, and also won the Indian DSCL National tennis championship in New Delhi.
 Aqeel also won a doubles Satellite title in Pakistan.

 In 2005 he won a Satellite title in India and twice made it into the finals.
 Aqeel Khan also got to two doubles Futures Finals in Iran.
 He won Bronze in the Tennis singles event at the Islamic Solidarity Games in Mecca, Saudi Arabia 2005, where he also won Gold with Aisam-ul-Haq Qureshi in the doubles, and Gold in team event.
 Also he played in the Davis Cup playoff against Chile in Santiago, when he was thrashed by then current Olympic medalist Fernando González 6–0, 6–0 6–1 in the first rubber.